 I quickly learned the importance of proper nutrition, and only having an apple for breakfast and a slice of salami did not cut it.
 Then it started to pour buckets.
 Gravel roads and cycling don’t make for a good combination.

 Every rotation feels like so much effort as both your tires resist your effort by sticking in the mud.
 I kept stopping every 5 km in exhaustion, fighting the urge to cry, even though there was no one on the almost deserted road to see me even if I did.

-I was starving, my stomach rumbling every few minutes – as if I needed a reminder of how hungry I was.
-I allowed myself one of my few remaining pieces of salami every hour or so.
-It was one of my toughest days cycling the Iron Curtain Trail!
+On to of that I was starving, my stomach rumbling every few minutes – as if I needed a reminder of how hungry I was.
+Rationing my food, I allowed myself one of my few remaining pieces of salami every hour or so.
+By far, it was one of my toughest days cycling the Iron Curtain Trail, the Eurovelo 13!